L1nk404/Course-Notes-Hub/Assemblyx86/obisidian/Numbers.md

 - **Data Types**: 8-bit, 16-bit, and 32-bit integers (packed within each 64-bit MMX register).
 - **Key Focus**: Integer arithmetic on multiple small data elements in parallel.
 ###### Syntax
-To move data to the MMX register we use the letter "q" on the _mov_ operator:
+To move data to the MMX register we use the letter "q" on the _mov_ operator, _movq_ is used to move 64-bit data.

 ```nasm
 .section .data